AsafSH6/django-queries-challenge/README.md

 ---

-**Django 1.11**

 The challenge is to implement database queries as required in ``tests.py`` so all tests will pass
 There are 10 tests that based on covid19 app which define database models and relations

+**Django 1.11**
+* pip install -r requirements.txt
+* python manage migrate --settings=django_advanced_queries.settings

 Sources of information:
 * https://levelup.gitconnected.com/demystifying-complex-queries-for-django-orm-2297d3bfbd2f